Northeast Research Farm Mission

 The Northeast Research Farm was established in 1956.
 It is located approximately 15 miles north of Watertown at the junction of Highway 20 and old Highway 81, or 2 miles west of the I-29 South Shore exit.
 This farm was originally one of several mobile units and intentions were to move to different locations every 6–10 years.
-However, a long term lease arrangement with Orrin Korth has enabled the station to remain in place and increase in size from the original 20 acres to the current 93 total acres with 80 tillable acres.
+However, a long-term lease arrangement with Orrin Korth has enabled the station to remain in place and increase in size from the original 20 acres to the current 93 total acres with 80 tillable acres.

 Climatic conditions reflect the northeastern portion of the state; the growing season is shorter, nights are cooler, and precipitation is significantly less than at Brookings.
-These conditions afford researchers an opportunity to test adaptability of varieties and techniques to a much different climatic zone without excessive travel expenses.
+These conditions afford researchers an opportunity to test the adaptability of varieties and techniques to a much different climatic zone without excessive travel expenses.
 Other reasons for retention of the station include the remarkably uniform soils at this site.
 These uniform soils allow researchers to move to different areas on the station without having to contend with major differences in soil type.

-Key Research Projects:
+Key Research Projects